-1. The First Amendment guarantees the right of political candidates to share their views with the voting public.
+1. The First Amendment guarantees the right of political

+candidates to share their views with the voting public.
 And few items of information convey as much about a candidate's general leanings and outlook as the candidate's identification with a political party.
 Yet Florida officials fined Kells Hetherington \$200 for describing himself as a "lifelong Republican" to voters while running for the Escambia County School Board, in violation of Fla.
-Stat. § 106.143(3)-and they stand ready to punish him again under that provision should he make the same statement now that he is again a candidate for elected office.
+Stat. § 106.143(3)-and they stand ready to punish him again under both §§ 106.143(3) and 97.021(23) should he make the same statement now that he is again a candidate for elected office.

 2. Florida may establish non-partisan offices, but it cannot prohibit candidates from discussing their political views.
-The Court should strike down Florida Stat. § 106.143(3) and ensure that state officials stop violating Floridians' First Amendment rights.
+The Court should strike down Florida Stat. §§ 106.143(3) and 97.021(23) and ensure that state officials stop violating Floridians' First Amendment rights.